-10.5.8 Intercepting the Localizer
+Intercepting the Localizer

 We're now ready to intercept the ILS localizer.
 When the two minutes on the 030° leg have passed, make your U-turn to the right to 210°.
-Soon after you complete Turn right 180° to your turn, the vertical (localizer) needle on the ILS will begin to move.
+Soon after you complete Turn your turn, the vertical (localizer) needle on the ILS will begin to move.
 And it 210° will move fast, much faster than the ADF and VOR needles did.
 A localizer is 4 Intercept localizer times as sensitive as a VOR, relatively small movements of the aircraft make big changes in the needles.
-You'll probably overshoot, but don't worry, because we have around 5 or 10 minutes to get things straightened out.
+You'll probably overshoot, but don't worry, because we right have around 5 or 10 minutes to get things straightened out.